Table of Contents

 The main use for the Rode PodMic is podcasts, it is specifically designed to pick up voices and give them a brighter tonal quality.
 Many people believe that the Rode PodMic produces a crisper and sharper sound.

-This microphone produces a dynamic sound, so that means it only picks up your voice instead of all of your background noise.
+This microphone produces a dynamic sound, which means it only picks up your voice instead of all of your background noise.
 This is helpful if you live on a busy street or have a loud AC.

 It has a cardioid polar pattern which means it is sensitive to the audio in front of it and rejects sound from the sides.
 This makes this mic great for podcasting as it will reduce distracting background noise and focus more on your voice.